hoangmit/mscds/docs/low_lvl_mem.md

 ### Advanced functions (Static Memory Region)

 3 memory access types:
-API_ACCESS
-MAP_ON_REQUEST
-FULL_MAPPING
-API_ACCESS: The memory is remote, and data is not cached.
+ * API_ACCESS: The memory is remote, and data is not cached.
 There is no consistent address of the data.
-MAP_ON_REQUEST: There is a persistent cache of the remote data in memory.
+ * MAP_ON_REQUEST: There is a persistent cache of the remote data in memory.
 User can read data directly using pointer access in request region.
-FULL_MAPPING: this is local memory or fully cached data.
+ * FULL_MAPPING: this is local memory or fully cached data.

-Memory Alignment Type
-A1 (byte), A2 (2 bytes), A4 (4 bytes), A8 (1 word)
+Memory Alignment Types: A1 (byte), A2 (2 bytes), A4 (4 bytes), A8 (1 word)

 Endianness Type
-LITTLE_ENDIAN_ACCESS
+ * LITTLE_ENDIAN_ACCESS
-BIG_ENDIAN_ACCESS
+ * BIG_ENDIAN_ACCESS

 Modification types:
-StaticMemRegion: cannot change size
+ * StaticMemRegion: cannot change size
-DynamicMemRegion: can resize the region
+ * DynamicMemRegion: can resize the region

 ~~~~~~~~~cpp
 MemoryAlignmentType alignment() const